TheTh1rd/TheTh1rd.github.io/contact.md

 ---
 layout: default
 title: "Contact"
+permalink: /contact/
 ---
 Hi, my name is Lorenzo Pizarro.
 Welcome to my website!
-I dont have a twitter but Follow Andrew Yang at [@AndrewYang](http://www.twitter.com) Connect with me on [LinkedIn](https://www.linkedin.com/in/lorenzopizarro/)
+Connect with me on <a href="https://www.linkedin.com/in/lorenzopizarro">Linkedin</a>